CloudLabs-MOC/CloudLabs-SEED/Software-Security/Return-to-libc-Attack-Lab/Return-to-libc-Attack-Lab.md

 Function foo() is invoked 8 times
 Function foo() is invoked 9 times
-Function foo() is invoked 10 times bash-5.0# fiGot root shell!
+Function foo() is invoked 10 times bash-5.0#   <---- Got root shell!
 ```
 **Guidelines**.
 Let’s review what we did in Task 3.
-We constructed the data on the stack, such that when
-the program returns from `bof()`, it jumps to the `system() `function, and when `system()` returns, the program jumps to the `exit()` function.
+We constructed the data on the stack, such that when the program returns from `bof()`, it jumps to the `system() `function, and when `system()` returns, the program jumps to the `exit()` function.
 We will use a similar strategy here.
-Instead of jumping to
-`system()` and `exit()`, we will construct the data on the stack, such that when the program returns from
-bof, it returns to `foo`; when `foo` returns, it returns to another `foo`.
+Instead of jumping to `system()` and `exit()`, we will construct the data on the stack, such that when the program returns from bof, it returns to `foo`; when `foo` returns, it returns to another `foo`.
 This is repeated for 10 times.
-When
-the 10th `foo` returns, it returns to the `execv()` function to give us the root shell.
+When the 10th `foo` returns, it returns to the `execv()` function to give us the root shell.

 **Further readings**.
 What we did in this task is just a special case of ROP.
-You may have noticed that the
-`foo()` function does not take any argument.
-If it does, invoking it 10 times will become signficantly more
-complicated.
-A generic ROP technique allows you to invoke any number of functions in a sequence, allow-
-ing each function to have multiple arguments.
-The SEED book (2nd edition) provides detailed instructions
-on how to use the generic ROP technique to solve the problem in Task 4.
-It involves calling `sprintf()`
-four times, followed by an invocation of `setuid(0)`, before invoking `system` ("`/bin/sh`") to give us
-the root shell.
+You may have noticed that the `foo()` function does not take any argument.
+If it does, invoking it 10 times will become signficantly more complicated.
+A generic ROP technique allows you to invoke any number of functions in a sequence, allowing each function to have multiple arguments.
+The SEED book (2nd edition) provides detailed instructions on how to use the generic ROP technique to solve the problem in Task 4.
+It involves calling `sprintf()` four times, followed by an invocation of `setuid(0)`, before invoking `system` ("`/bin/sh`") to give us the root shell.
 The method is quite complicated and takes 15 pages to explain in the SEED book.

 ## 4 Guidelines: Understanding the Function Call Mechanism